immnlshn/IntegrationArchitecturesMongo/README.md

 --------------------------------------------

 ### Questions:
-Here are the questions that were asked during the assignment and the answers to them.
+Here are the questions that we were asked during the assignment and the answers to them.

 **Are there any CRUD-operations missing?**
 - Yes, the following operations ``Delete (D)`` and ``Update (U)`` were missing.